jjofres/debyetools/README.md

 ### Get started

-To start getting familiar with the interface `tProps` you can download `examples input files`.
+To start getting familiar with the interface you can download `examples input files`.
 The GUI can be launched by executing the interface script from the debyetools repository main folder:

 ```